 - A notation indicating the successful completion of the program on your diploma and undergraduate transcript

-In addition to the standard Political Science major requirements, students accepted to the Honors Program must complete POLI 175 (or an equivalent such as ECON 110, PSY 105, or COGS 105), and then enroll in POLI 194H (Senior Honors Thesis Seminar) and write a Honors thesis in the spring of their Senior year.
+In addition to the standard Political Science major requirements, students accepted to the Honors Program must complete POLI 175 (or an equivalent such as ECON 110, PSY 105, or COGS 105), and then enroll in POLI 194H (Honors Thesis Seminar) during the spring of their third or fourth year which will count toward the three non-subfield specific upper division courses that are required of all Political Science.

 To graduate with Honors in Political Science, students must complete POLI 175 with a minimum grade of B- and POLI 194H with a minimum grade of A-, as well as maintaining a minimum overall GPA of 3.3 and a minimum GPA of 3.7 in the major.

 Applicants must be a declared Political Science major, and have a minimum overall GPA of 3.3 and a minimum GPA of 3.7 in the major.
-Please email the undergraduate chair (Prof. Hibbing: email@example.com) for more information.
+A student with a GPA in the major between 3.5 and 3.69 may request an exemption from the Political Science Undergraduate Chair.
+Please email the undergraduate chair (Prof. Hibbing: firstname.lastname@example.org) for more information.